sermon: Truth (Part 3)

 Let me read this to you from a more modern translation from the New English Bible.
 I am going to read those same verses.
 “When it comes it will confute the world and show where right and wrong and judgment lie.”

 That is so interesting.
 It will convict us of right and wrong.
 You see, the positive and negative aspects.
-And how does it do it?
+But how does it do it?
 By the revelation of truth which God, by a miracle of His Spirit, makes to have impact on our minds in a way that we never felt before, never understood before.
 A miracle of transformation is beginning to take place and His purpose is that He will be able to lead us into making the right choice based upon His truth rather than the darkness or ignorance of tradition or the philosophies of men.

 The New English Bible used the word "confute" instead of the word "convict."
 Confute means to "overwhelm by argument."
-I do not know about you but when I was converted that was very definitely a part of the process.
+I do not know about you, but when I was converted that was very definitely a part of the process.
 I felt overwhelmed by the logic of the truth that I was having revealed to me, something I could never see before and there it was.
 I could not deny that I had to keep the Sabbath; that I had to keep the holy days; that I had to tithe—one tithe, two tithes, three tithes.
 I could not argue against it.
 That was God's Holy Spirit, and God was leading me that way to see whether I would make the choice to fellowship with Him by following His way.

-Do you see what we are beginning to see here is that God wants us to fellowship with him, but as we are humanly, it cannot take place because the carnality in us is so strong that it must be overcome by a superior force and that superior force is His Holy Spirit revealing to us arguments based on His truth of such force that they overwhelm our resistance and lead us into making the right choices.
+Do you see what we are beginning to see here is that God wants us to fellowship with Him, but as we are humanly, it cannot take place because the carnality in us is so strong that it must be overcome by a superior force and that superior force is His Holy Spirit revealing to us arguments based on His truth of such force that they overwhelm our resistance and lead us into making the right choices.
 You talk about grace!
 This whole thing is an act of grace on the part of God because unless He did that we would never become converted.
 That is why I read you those scriptures in I Peter 1:2, "elect according to the foreknowledge of God."

 The Holy Spirit does not merely accuse us of sin, but it brings us to an inescapable sense of guilt so that we are able to recognize our shame and our helplessness before God.
 It creates such an awareness of sin that we cannot evade it by rationalizing it.
 “Well, everybody's doing it.”
 “Well, it isn't all that important.”